 e.
 Collateral Damage.
-During the course of CA, if a CDA confirms the loss of civilian or noncombatant live or unintentional harm to their property, it may be prudent to delay the RR until informing the JFC on the second- and third-order effects of collateral damage.
-However, per reference g, the JFC inherently reserves the right to determine the acceptable level of risk for combat engagement.
+During the course of CA, if a CDA confirms the injury or loss of civilian/noncombatant lives or unintentional harm to their property, it may be prudent to delay the RR until informing the JFC on the second- and third-order effects of collateral damage.

 6. Combat Assessment Fusion.
-As a shared operational and intelligence task, a complete CA results from close coordination and collaboration between J2, J3, and JFE personnel.
+As a shared operational and intelligence task, a complete CA results from close coordination and collaboration between J-2, J-3, and JFE personnel.
 Beginning in training, the joint force should establish and implement a CA fusion process to ensure that MEA and BDA inform RR rapidly during operations.